-In recent years, the Arts University of Bournemouth has seen significant development as they aim to improve the university for their nearly 3,000 students.
+In recent years, Arts University Bournemouth has seen significant development as they aim to update the university for their nearly 3,000 students.
 To continue with their expansion, the client requested a new single-storey drawing studio be designed for an undeveloped site on their campus.

-The monocoque construction was pre-fabricated in large panels, bolted and welded on site so that the wall and roof transitions as one seamless piece.
-The surface has five openings of different size and shape, creating different conditions of light within the same space, and is coloured with a semi-glossy coating to protect the structure from the environment.
+The monocoque construction was prefabricated in large panels, bolted and welded on site so that the walls and roof transition as one seamless piece.
+The surface has five openings of different sizes and shapes, creating varying conditions of light within the same space, and is coloured with a semi-glossy coating to protect the structure from the environment.

 Bespoke software tools were developed to model the surface, allowing control over the geometry of the outer form and pattern of its internal ribs.
-This allowed reduction of plate thickness to a minimum through detailed non-linear plate buckling analysis and optimisation of the external curved plate patterning to reduce waste and facilitate fabrication.
+This allowed us to reduce plate thickness to a minimum through detailed non-linear plate buckling analysis and to optimise the external curved plate patterning to reduce waste and facilitate fabrication.

 Steel monocoque shell structure for a drawing studio at an expanding university

 - 2017 Civic Trust Award - National Winner